slow-session/choon-player/README.txt

 = 0.0.7 =
 * Fixed the link to the "play" and "pause" buttons

+= 0.0.8 =
+* updated choon-player.js to use "module.exports"

 == Upgrade Notice ==

-= 0.0.7 =
+= 0.0.8 =
-* Fixed the link to the "play" and "pause" buttons
+* updated choon-player.js to use "module.exports"